Dogwalker-kryt/Dogwalker-kryt/README.md

 # Hey, I'm Dogwalker-kryt

 Self-taught programmer focused on **low-level programing** in C/C++, Python and a little Assembly.
 I spend most of my free time building useful open-source tools for Linux.
-I upload source-only (most of the time)

 ---